The field of AI aims to understand how humans interact and make decisions. This understanding expands to create machines that rival human competence.

 In 2012, Andrew NG did exactly that.
 Ng taught a neural network how to recognize a cat with data from 10 million YouTube videos 😱.
 Deep learning enabled engineers to find practical applications for machine learning and push the boundaries of the field even further!

-The second part of this article will focus on how problem solving works in machine learning.
+The second part of this article will focus on how problem-solving works in machine learning.
 Next week we will discuss the categories of solutions in ml and identifying a solution through your data.
-Read up more on preparing your data for machine learning in the mean time.
+Read up more on data cleaning and preparing your data for machine learning in the meantime.

-Looking to to understand if a machine learning solution is right for you?
+Looking to understand if a machine learning solution is right for you?